 Read-only access for certificate holders and users to information from the root and intermediate certification authority certificates (root and intermediate CA) and the published CP/CPS (see Chapters 2.1 and 2.2) via relevant websites is not subject to access control.

-The intermediate certification authorities Deutsche Telekom AG Issuing CA 01 - 03, Deutsche Telekom AG secure email CA, and Deutsche Telekom AG mobile device CA are published as shown in the tables below:
+The Public and Internal intermediate certification authorities are published as shown in the tables below:

 The LDAP server of the cPKI or the Active Directory of the respective Windows domain is used to provide revocation lists.